Jon Snow Will Ride A Zombie Ice Dragon, This 'Game of Thrones' Fan Theory Explains How

 “The character that tamed the ice dragon in the book (Adara) was born in the long winter and her skin was cold to the touch.
 At the fourth stab [Hardhome in Season 5], all Jon felt ‘was the cold.’
 Jon will be reborn in the winter and his skin will be cold as well.”

 When Jon Snow emerges from the ice-cold water freezing but alive, is he reborn as Daenerys Targaryen was reborn when she emerged from the flames as the Mother of Dragons in Season 1, Episode 10?
+Will he find a way to tame and take control of the Night King’s newly-acquired ice dragon?
+Or will he somehow acquire one of the über ice dragons of legend as the one dragon to rule them all?

 Other fan theories hold that the ice dragon is frozen within the Wall (AnakinGabriel), melted into an ice-cold pond at Winterfell (BL00DoftheDRAG0N), or that Jon Snow is the ice dragon.
 An earlier report from Inquisitr says this last theory is borne out by a video Emilia Clarke posted on her Instagram.
 Here, you can see Kit Harington goofily imitating a dragon.
 “I mean, JEEEZE,” she wrote. ” one pet of a dragon and he thinks he’s one of them.”